PostgreSQL Monitor

 Example Use Cases

-- Postgres Outages: Ensure critical web applications utilizing a remote SQL RDBMS don't abruptly crash or lock up without emitting alerts.
+- Postgres Outages: Ensure critical web applications backed by a remote SQL RDBMS don't crash or lock up without emitting alerts.